 Pensacola Beach, Florida is one of the top year round snorkeling and scuba diving destinations in the US.
 In 2008, the area was featured in The World’s Best Diving & Resort edition of Sport Diver magazine.
 You can snorkel right off Pensacola Beach or spend a day exploring the area’s numerous artificial reefs including the world’s largest, the USS Oriskany.

 Maybe this will be the vacation to do something crazy adventurous like learn to surf.
 If you wanna ride the waves these guys are a great resource and are located in the Pensacola Beach Marina.
 They offer group and private lessons.
 Family surf lessons would be a great way to create some lasting memories.
 They also have surf camps for kids in the summer.
-Read all about the local surf legend who founded this business on our Toes In the Sand Blog.
+Read about Yancy Spencer and Innerlight on Toes In the Sand Blog.

 This funky outfit offers the newest and fastest wave runners on the beach.
 They also host first class para sailing adventures with experienced and fun local guides.
 Look for the American flag sail.
 They offer single, tandem or triple rides that go up 1,400 feet.

 Paddle Boarding with Aloha Wine & Liquor